1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

 The 1970-S FS-107 Large Date TDO is one of the most challenging varieties in the Lincoln Memorial series, fully demonstrating the remarkable appeal of tripled die errors.
-Tripled die errors occur when die blanks shift multiple times during hub processing, forming distinctive triple images.
-This coin’s tripled die error appears primarily in the “IN GOD WE TRUST” and “LIBERTY” inscriptions.
+A tripled die occurs when die blanks shift position multiple times during hub processing, forming distinctive triple images — in this case, appearing primarily in “IN GOD WE TRUST” and “LIBERTY.”

 1970-S Large Date TDO Penny FS-107 (RD) Price/Grade Chart